Cross country skiing and snowshoeing trails can be found at three of Anoka County’s Regional Parks. They may be few, but they’re top notch!

 Rum River maintains 8 km of cross country ski trails that wind through mostly wooded terrain with moderate hills.
 Mature trees tower above the trails—very beautiful!
 The ski trails criss-cross trails for other foot traffic as well as horses, so be aware.

 A small section of their trails are designated for multi-use during the snowy months, including snowshoeing and skate skiing.
 No foot traffic is allowed on the grooming ski trails.
+Snowshoeing is wonderful in this park with lots of quiet, plenty of hills for a good workout, and wooded terrain.

 You’ll see from the Rum Central winter trails map that the ski trails here are “more difficult.”
 Expect some hills with twists and turns.